dengking/programming-language/docs/C++/CppRef/Functions/GP/Forwarding-reference&perfect-forwarding/Perfect-forwarding-function-parameter/index.md

 >
 >

+#### 2 Forward rvalues

-2) Forwards rvalues as rvalues and prohibits forwarding of rvalues as lvalues
+Forwards rvalues as rvalues and prohibits forwarding of rvalues as lvalues

 This overload makes it possible to forward a **result** of an expression (such as function call), which may be rvalue or lvalue, as the original value category of a forwarding reference argument.